bdurand/sidekiq-transaction_guard/README.md

 Sidekiq::TransactionGuard.mode = :disabled
 ```

 You can also set the mode on individual worker classes with `sidekiq_options transaction_guard: mode`.
+The worker-specific mode will override the global mode.

 ```ruby
 class SomeWorker